youngmp/applications_park/info/readme.md

 This document will be updated occasionally and will be under construction for a long time.
-Please see the diffs to check for updates.
+Please see the history and diffs to check for updates.

 **If nothing else, read the presentation by Chris Kapulkin (at Western University) [here](https://www.math.uwo.ca/faculty/kapulkin/notes/academic-jobs-Western-September-2018.pdf).** It is well worth your time to look over.